Best Resume Templates for Software Engineers That Get You Hired

 Education and certifications play a critical role in landing software engineering jobs.
 For experienced software engineers, include your college degree in the education section without listing GPA or specific courses.
 Include your GPA only if it is above 3.2, as this can be a positive highlight for recent graduates.

 For those who aren’t recent graduates, prioritize work experience over education on your resume.
 New graduates can demonstrate practical experience by including projects, internships, and coding bootcamps.
+Listing relevant courses, such as Data Structures or Algorithms, can further strengthen the education section for entry-level applicants.
 This demonstrates hands-on experience even without an extensive work history.

 Soft Skills Matter Too